 9. Utilize Quick Website Search

-To check out a list of all the supported sites, open Safari > Preferences > Search.
-Click on Manage Websites.
-This helps you save a few clicks, and helps you navigate faster.
+To check out a list of all supported sites, open Safari > Preferences > Search.
+Click on Manage Websites to take a look.

 More Safari Tips to Improve Your Browsing Experience

 Major features often hog the limelight, which leaves room to discover for small, nifty features to be discovered.
 We hope these cool Safari settings helped you get more out of your Mac’s browser.